Iran says new budget bucks US oil embargo, uses Russian loan

 The proposed budget will counter "maximum pressure and sanctions'' by the U.S., he said.

+Iranian media, including the semiofficial Tasnim news agency, said that the submitted budget would raise taxes, sell some government-owned property and add more government bonds.
+But it wasn't immediately clear from Rouhani's speech whether these proposed measures would fully compensate for plummeting oil revenues.

-Rouhani added that the Iranian government will also benefit from a $5 billion loan from Russia that's being finalized.
+Rouhani added that Iran will also benefit from a $5 billion loan from Russia that's being finalized.

 He said the U.S. and Israel will remain "hopeless" despite their goal of weakening Iran through sanctions.